andresugartechea/introToIM/May26/README.md

 For this activity, we needed to create a self-portrait on Processing.

 #### Step 1:
 I decided to use one of my photos as reference.
-Knowing that I could only work with basic shapes, I drew a simple draft of the portrait to have an idea of how my final result would look like.
+Knowing that I could only work with basic shapes, I drew a simple sketch of the portrait to have an idea of how my final result would look like.
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/reference.jpg?raw=true)

 #### Step 2: